rubyu/zookeeper-client/README.markdown

 #Simple ZooKeeper client for Scala.

-This library provides two important classes *ZooKeeperClient* and *ZooKeeperNode*.
+This library provides two classes *ZooKeeperClient* and *ZooKeeperNode*.

 *ZooKeeperClient* is a management class of ZooKeeper.
 When the user requests the *ZooKeeperNode*, *ZooKeeperClient* creates a instance of *ZooKeeperNode*